mscheltienne/meg-tests/doc/devices/visual.rst

 magnetically shielded room (MSR).
 This projector uses LED as a light source, giving a larger color gammut.

-The projector is connected as the second monitor of the :ref:`stim-pc:Stimulation PC`.
+The projector is connected as the second monitor of the :ref:`stimulation PC <stim-pc:Stimulation PC>`.
 A control monitor duplicates the image displayed by the projector in the control room.

 .. note::